5.9 loop climbs through oaks and grassland to a series of bare rolling hills,

 coast live oaks are the dominant tree, with poison oak, sticky monkeyflower,

 coyote brush, and snowberry in the understory.
-Highway 680 is audible,
+Interstate 680 is audible,

 but traffic noises decrease as you head up the broad multi-use trail.